Reno, New South Wales: Long Tunnel mine

 There was another rich gold mine, the Long Tunnel Mine, at the southwestern end of the modern-day locality.
 Gold mining in that area dates from 1883, but reef mining operations began in October 1894.
 Originally known as the Long Flat mine, it was renamed the Long Tunnel mine, around 1897, after a 400 yard tunnel had been driven into the hillside to allow easier access quartz reef at the 180 foot level.
 During this period the mine was owned by George Rice, discoverer of the reef, and James Robinson, the owner of the land upon which the mine was situated, the Kimo estate.
 Some very rich patches of reef were found, including a ton of quartz that yielded £1,000 worth of gold.

 Syndicate members at entrance to the Long Tunnel mine (1911).

 The mine closed around 1900, and the mining lease eventually lapsed.
 In 1910, it was reopened, by a syndicate, including James Robinson and some local Gundagai businessmen, but not George Rice.
 The two original partners had fallen out, after Robinson had planned to take out a new mining lease over the mine, on his own.
 Rice and some local businessmen became aware of that plan, formed a syndicate, and obtained the new lease first.
 However, circumstances later forced Rice to sell his share, and the highest bidder was none other than Robinson.
 By May 1911, miners were extracting rich gold-bearing quartz.
-Rice, already in poor health, died at the end of August 1912.
+Rice, already in poor health, died at the end of August 1912, a pauper, with his funeral being paid by the shareholders of the mine.
+An observer at the time noted that the mine had been "practically worthless" when Rice owned it, but "Now the gold is coming out of it in pieces so pure that dynamite won't burst the quartz".

 The mine was sold to another syndicate, Long Tunnel Mining Company, in 1917.
 It closed again around 1925, and was in the possession of receivers from January 1926.
 The mine last reopened, after it was bought by a local syndicate at the beginning of the 1930s.
 It continued to operate until around 1941, when its last manager, Harry Kenny, died.
 The final end of the mine came in November 1942, when its equipment and buildings were sold.

 The mine's name lives on in modern-day Long Tunnel Road, which ends near the old mine site, which is also near the headwaters of Long Tunnel Creek.